optimis3r/JPoint/README.md

 # Project JPoint

-An automated heap dump processor and memory leak analyzer for Java applications.
+An automated heap dump processor and memory leak analyzer for any Java application (Spring Boot, microservices, or standalone Java apps).
 When a Java process throws an `OutOfMemoryError`, JPoint compresses the heap dump, runs headless Eclipse MAT analysis, matches leaking classes against Git commit history using Git Blame, and presents the findings on a web dashboard.

 ---

 ## What It Does

-1. **Dump Capture & Compression**: Collects `.hprof` heap dumps from `/tmp/dumps`, stream-compresses them using `zstd`, and uploads them to MinIO.
+1. **Dump Capture & Compression**: Works with any Java app configured with `-XX:+HeapDumpOnOutOfMemoryError`.
+Collects `.hprof` heap dumps from `/tmp/dumps`, stream-compresses them using `zstd`, and uploads them to MinIO.
 2. **Headless Heap Parsing**: Runs Eclipse Memory Analyzer Tool (MAT) in CLI mode (`org.eclipse.mat.api:suspects`) to identify leak suspects without launching a GUI.
 3. **Git Blame Integration**: Queries the GitHub API for identified leaking classes to find the commit author, commit hash, file path, and commit message responsible for the code.
 4. **Interactive Dashboard**: Displays analysis reports in a Next.js dashboard, including a D3.js force-directed graph showing memory distribution per suspect class.